wp-plugins/sz-google/readme.txt

 == Changelog ==

 <a href="http://wordpress.org/plugins/sz-google/changelog/">English</a> - <a href="http://goo.gl/jMOcQ">Italiano</a> - <a href="http://goo.gl/6G8dH">Español</a> - <a href="http://goo.gl/WwtPs">Français</a> - <a href="http://goo.gl/VHbwt">Deutsch</a>

+= Version 1.5.1 =
+* Fix: Create separate translate file for admin/frontend.
+* Fix: Create widgets for google groups in admin panel.
+* Fix: Complete translate for italian language.
+* Fix: Add new option in the documentation plugin.

 = Version 1.5.0 =
 * Fix: Change protocol for youtube badge with ssl.